Union Pacific No. 119: Replicas

-In 1975, the National Park Service embarked on a project to reproduce the Union Pacific No. 119 and Central Pacific Jupiter exactly as they appeared in 1869.
-Since the original drawings had not survived, the Park Service initially approached Walt Disney Studios, which had previously built two steam engines from scratch for their Disneyland park's railroad, for the project.
-Disney declined, but recommended the O'Connor Engineering Laboratories in Costa Mesa, California, for the task.
-Noted railroad historian and steam engine owner Gerald M. Best served as engineering consultant to the Park Service for the project.
-Over 700 detailed engineering drawings were recreated, based almost entirely on the photographs taken of the engines during the ceremony.
+To construct full size replicas of the Jupiter and 119, the National Park Service initially approached Walt Disney Studios, which had previously built two steam engines from scratch for their Disneyland park's railroad, for the project.
+Disney declined, but recommended the O'Connor Engineering Laboratories in Costa Mesa, California, who had designed many unique pieces of filming equipment used by the company, for the task.
+Since none of the original drawings of either engine survived, over 700 detailed engineering drawings had to be recreated based entirely on the photographs taken of the engines during the ceremony, as well as research on the construction of similar locomotives during the mid 19th century.
 Disney animator and steam engine owner Ward Kimball did color matching and original artwork for the Jupiter and No. 119.